 Contribute to local biodiversity science

-A BioBlitz is a communal effort that focuses on observing and identifying as many species as possible in a specific area over a short period of time.
+A bioblitz is a communal effort that focuses on observing and identifying as many species as possible in a specific area over a short period of time.

 - Revealing rare or often-overlooked species